Travel became a serious and constant part of my life in 1979 when I took a trip around the world and was out of the country for 11 months.

 1983 brought me to Texas (where I belong!) to open another agency with one of my business partners.
 This time we focused on corporate travel and grew that business to 90 employees with corporate in-house locations around the country.
 In 2002, I sold that business to my partner and retired…or so I thought!

 However, I never tired or retired from traveling and continued to help friends plan their holidays.
 In 2010, my husband, Dean, and I introduced luxury cruising into our travel repertoire and became hooked on that mode of travel.
 In the last four years, we have spent over 250 days on luxury cruise lines in Europe from the Baltic to the Aegean Sea, South America, the South Pacific, New Zealand, Australia, crossing the Atlantic from Scandinavia to Canada, and a few river cruises for good measure!

-Gratefully, Keith opened Departure Lounge in 2013, and I decided I would have to go back to work for someone who came up with such an innovative way to sell travel!
+Gratefully, Keith opened Departure Lounge’s travel agency in Austin TX in 2013, and I decided I would have to go back to work for someone who came up with such an innovative way to sell travel and vacations in Austin!